New Zealand Traveller Declaration – Privacy statement

 Privacy Act 2020 – New Zealand Legislation

-Who is collecting your personal information
+Who is collecting your personal information and under what authority

 New Zealand Customs Service (NZCS) Te Mana Ārai o Aotearoa